Hsqcsu/CSU-IR/README.md

 python -m PS-Classifier.train_and_val.trian_SMILES_Classifier --config configs/config_SMILES_Classifer_train.yaml
 ```

-> **Note on Fine-tuning and IR-Classifier Training:**
+> **Note on Experimental Fine-tuning and IR-Classifier Training:**
-> The datasets used for fine-tuning the CSU-IR model and training the IR-Classifier are subject to copyright and are not publicly released.
+> The datasets used for experimental fine-tuning the CSU-IR model and training the IR-Classifier are subject to copyright and are not publicly released.
 However, the code and logic are provided for transparency.
 The fine-tuning process mirrors the pre-training scripts.
 The IR-Classifier training script can be found at [`PS-Classifier/train_and_val/train_IR_Classifier.py`](https://github.com/Hsqcsu/CSU-IR/blob/main/PS-Classifier/train_and_val/train_IR_Classifier.py).

 ---